lorepozo/ghmarkdown/README.rst

 Features
 --------

--  Host your markdown locally to easily view your changes *as you make them*!
+-  Host your markdown locally to easily view your changes upon refresh.
 -  Easy to `install <#installation>`__
 -  Easy to `use <#usage>`__
 -  Works on Mac, Linux, and Windows